Decorative neutral curve divider

 Prospects often have formal scorecards or evaluation matrices.
 Request to see them.
 Understanding exactly how you'll be judged lets you position strengths where they matter most and address weaknesses proactively.

 More importantly, decision criteria evolve.
 Early in sales cycles, prospects may emphasize features.
-As they understand problems better, criteria shift toward implementation speed, support quality, or total cost of ownership.
+As they understand problems better, criteria shift toward setup speed, support quality, or total cost of ownership.
 Influencing criteria evolution is a key sales skill.

 Ask: "What are the must-haves versus nice-to-haves?" and "How will you score different vendors?"
 Look for opportunities to introduce criteria that favor your strengths.
-If your implementation is faster than competitors, help the prospect understand why time-to-value should weight heavily in their decision.
+If your setup is faster than competitors, help the prospect understand why time-to-value should weight heavily in their decision.

 Decision Process: Mapping the Journey